giraykskn/Fromage-dl2/README.md

 self.visual_model = torch.nn.DataParallel(self.visual_model, device_ids=[0, 1, 2, 3])
 ```
 ***util.py***:
-added timeout (5) and try & except in 'get_image_from_url' function for the same reason as some urls might not be responding therefore, to prevent model from running forever.
+added timeout (5) and `try & except` in `get_image_from_url` function for the same reason as some urls might not be responding therefore, to prevent model from running forever.
 if link is invalid, function returns None:
 ```
 ## Modified function